tylerandrewscott/hiwassee/README.md

 The directory has 5 folders:
 - code: scripts for replicating the project
+- input:
+  - prepped_county_input: these files are the prepared ingredients for the regression analysis, and include:
+      - concept_results.txt, which has estimated resilience emphases by county and year
+      - county_demographics.txt, which has population, unemployment, political ideology, and median household income by county and year (excepting political ideology, which is based on https://americanideologyproject.com/ and only estimated once per county)
+      - SOMETHING HERE ABOUT PREPARED FINANCIAL DATA
-- input: these files are the raw ingredients for the project, with the exception of files that are read directly in from online locations (e.g., Wikipedia articles on resilience).
-In some case, the files have been curated/cleaned already or hand-developed by the authors.
-If you make use of the data inputs, please be sure to cite the relevant source (either this project or those who developed the data that we draw from and cite).
+  - raw_county_input: these files are the raw ingredients for the project, with the exception of files that are read directly in from online locations (e.g., Wikipedia articles on resilience).

 -output: log files, calculations, processed text, and figures/tables
 -scratch: items in this folder are not synced to github. this folder is where the word embeddings file is downloaded if not already stored locally on the machine